Toyota Prius and many related hybrid meta-links

 Test-bench exploration of why regenerative braking can work at low motor RPM and still produce sufficient voltage to charge a high-voltage battery.
 Yay, inductance.

-A *huge* and well-maintained collection of Prius articles, reviews, sites, news, etc by Mr. J. Kash, a history teacher.
-Link may be dead now.
+A large and well-maintained collection of Prius articles, reviews, sites, news, etc by Mr. J. Kash, a history teacher.
+Updated link.

 http://techno-fandom.org/~hobbit/cars/prius-curves.gif